rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-webmail.md

 #### General Settings:

-In the General Settings section, you can manage settings for email options, your calendar, and your preferred language and date and time settings.
+In the General Settings section, you can manage settings for email options, your calendar, your preferred language, and date and time settings.

 <img src="{% asset_path rackspace-email/rackspace-webmail/Webmail.png %}" alt="" />